Language-Research-Technology/atap-website/content/tools/index.md

 ### [Semantic Tagger](https://github.com/Australian-Text-Analytics-Platform/semantic-tagger)

 This Semantic Tagger uses the Python Multilingual Ucrel Semantic Analysis System ([PyMUSAS](https://ucrel.github.io/pymusas/)) to tag text so that you can extract token level semantic tags from the tagged text.
 PyMUSAS, is a rule based token and Multi Word Expression (MWE) semantic tagger.
 The tagger can support any semantic tagset, however the currently released tagset is for the UCREL Semantic Analysis System ([USAS](https://ucrel.lancs.ac.uk/usas/)) semantic tags.
 In addition to the USAS tags, you will also see the lemmas and Part-ofSpeech (POS) tags in the text.
 For English, the tagger also identifies and tags Multi Word Expressions (MWE), i.e., expressions formed by two or more words that behave like a unit such as 'South Australia'.
+See this blog [post](../posts/semantic-tagger) for more details.

 ### [Geolocation tools](https://github.com/Australian-Text-Analytics-Platform/geolocation-tools-workshop)